 - After the rehabilitation of skeletal molecules, it is performed the rehabilitation of the soft tissues with various dermis-fat grafts (DFG0, fat injections etc.

 - The auricle is restored last in order to ensure its accurate placement in the correct position.

-It is therefore obvious that the surgical rehabilitation of craniofacial (hemifacial) microsomia is a long-term undertaking that requires close cooperation between the parents and craniofacial team.
-It is the only way to be ensured the best possible result with the least possible discomfort of the child and his/her family.
+It is therefore obvious that the surgical rehabilitation of craniofacial (hemifacial) microsomia is a long-term undertaking that requires close cooperation between the parents and the craniofacial team.
+It is the only way to ensure the best possible result with the least possible discomfort of the child and his/her family.